Next-Level-Italia/Team-tasks-manager/docs/slash-commands/introduction.md

-# Slash Commands
+# Introduction

-Currently the app has only two commands: /create-list and /help.
 The following section explains how to execute the commands, if you are familiar with this you can skip and go directly to /create-list.

 ## How to execute slash commands

 There are two main ways to activate slash commands, I'll show you both below.

+{==

-In the case of TTM the commands do not require input, so it will be sufficient to start them.
+Team Tasks Manager commands do not require input, so one click is enough to use them.

+==}

 ### Type /